tupadr3/plantuml-icon-font-sprites/README.md

 ## Note

 - All brand icons are trademarks of their respective owners.
 - Thanks to milo-minderbinder for [AWS-PlantUML](https://github.com/milo-minderbinder/AWS-PlantUML)
+- Thanks to [yuri-becker](https://github.com/yuri-becker) for the integration of [Devicon 2](https://konpa.github.io/devicon/)

 ## Changelog

 #### v2.1.0

 - Added Devicon 2

 #### v2.0.0

 - Added fa5, weather, gov and material
 - Updated dev and fa to latest version
 - Fixed aspect ratios

 #### v1.0.0

 - Intital release

 Enjoy!